apache/fluo/README.md

 Experimenting with Accismus
 ---------------------------

-An easy way to experiment with Accismus is play with the [phrasecount][7] example.
+An easy way to experiment with Accismus is to play with the [phrasecount][7] example.

 Running Accismus
 ----------------